7 frozen shoulder exercises that actually work

 frozen shoulder workouts

-Frozen shoulder also called adhesive capsulitis of shoulder is a condition characterized by stiffness and pain in the shoulder joint.
-When it is frozen shoulder, one might feel pain in the shoulder and experience decreased range of motion of shoulder or muscle spasms.
-Joint stiffness is also common in frozen shoulder.
-This article brings to you exercises that are helpful to recover from frozen shoulder.
+Frozen shoulder, also known as adhesive capsulitis, is a condition marked by stiffness and pain in the shoulder joint.
+Those affected may experience shoulder pain, a reduced range of motion, and muscle spasms.
+Joint stiffness is another common symptom of frozen shoulder.
+This article provides exercises that can help you recover from frozen shoulder and regain mobility.

 2) towel stretch

-Position of patient: Hold one end of a three-foot-long towel behind your back and grab the opposite end with your other hand.
-Hold the towel in a horizontal position.
+Patient Position: Hold one end of a three-foot-long towel behind your back, grabbing the opposite end with your other hand, keeping the towel horizontal.

-Procedure: Use the good arm to pull the affected arm upward to stretch it
+Procedure: Use your unaffected arm to pull the affected arm upward, stretching it gently.

 3) finger walk

-Position of patient: Standing facing towards the wall with straight elbow for shoulder flexion and wall facing lateral side of affected shoulder for abduction.
+Patient Position: Stand facing a wall with a straight elbow for shoulder flexion, or face the wall with the lateral side of the affected shoulder for abduction.

-Procedure: Slowly walk your fingers up the wall, spider-like, until you’ve raised your arm as far as you comfortably can.
-Your fingers should be doing the work, not your shoulder muscles.
-Slowly lower the arm (with the help of the good arm, if necessary) and repeat.
-Perform this exercise 10 to 20 times a day.
+Procedure: Slowly “walk” your fingers up the wall, similar to a spider, raising your arm as high as is comfortable.
+Let your fingers do the work, not your shoulder muscles.
+Slowly lower the arm with assistance if needed.
+Repeat this exercise 10 to 20 times daily.

 4) cross-body reach

-Procedure: Use your good arm to lift your affected arm at the elbow, and bring it up and across your body, exerting gentle pressure to stretch the shoulder.
-Hold the stretch for 15 to 20 seconds.
-Do this for 10 reps.
+Procedure: Use your unaffected arm to lift the affected arm at the elbow, bringing it across your body.
+Apply gentle pressure to stretch the shoulder, holding the stretch for 15 to 20 seconds.
+Perform 10 repetitions.

 5) armpit stretch

-As your range of motion improves, add rotator cuff–strengthening exercises.
-Be sure to warm up your shoulder and do your stretching exercises before you perform strengthening exercises.
+As your range of motion improves, incorporate rotator cuff–strengthening exercises.
+Always warm up your shoulder and complete your stretching exercises before beginning any strengthening routine.

 6) outward rotation

-Position of patient: Hold a theraband between your hands with your elbows at a 90-degree angle close to your sides.
-Looking for a theraband, get it from Portea.
-Click here.
+Patient Position: Hold a resistance band (theraband) between your hands with elbows bent at a 90-degree angle, keeping your arms close to your sides.

-Procedure: Rotate the lower part of the affected arm outward two or three inches and hold for five seconds.
+Procedure: Rotate the lower part of the affected arm outward by two or three inches, holding the position for five seconds.
 Repeat 10 to 15 times, once a day.

 7) inward rotation

-Position of patient: Stand next to a closed door, and hook one end of a theraband around the doorknob.
-Hold the other end with the hand of the affected arm, holding your elbow at a 90 degree angle.
+• Patient Position: Stand next to a closed door, hooking one end of a resistance band around the doorknob.
+Hold the other end with the hand of the affected arm, keeping your elbow bent at a 90-degree angle.

 These are simple exercises that one can do at home to recover from frozen shoulder.
 It is always advised to consult a physiotherapist for frozen shoulder before attempting exercises on one’s own.
 If you are looking for physiotherapy at home, get it from Portea.
 You can now download the Portea app and book physiotherapy appointment on the go.